Skip to main content

 • Data protection.
 ONTAP provides built-in data protection capabilities with common management across all platforms.

-• NetApp Volume Encryption.
-ONTAP offers native volume-level encryption with both onboard and external key management support.
+• NetApp Volume Encryption (NVE).
+ONTAP offers native volume-level encryption with both onboard and External Key Management support.

-ONTAP 9 helps meet your demanding and constantly changing business needs:
+ONTAP helps meet demanding and constantly changing business needs with the following features:

 • Seamless scaling and nondisruptive operations.
 ONTAP supports the nondisruptive addition of capacity to existing controllers and to scale-out clusters.
-You can upgrade to the latest technologies, such as NVMe and 32Gb FC, without costly data migrations or outages.
+Customers can upgrade to the latest technologies without costly data migrations or outages.

 • Cloud connection.
-ONTAP is one of the most cloud-connected storage management software, with options for software-defined storage (ONTAP Select) and cloud-native instances (NetApp Cloud Volumes Service) in all public clouds.
+ONTAP is the most cloud-connected storage management software, with options for software-defined storage and cloud-native instances in all public clouds.

 NetApp Snapshot Copies